Giuliana Olmos

-Giuliana Marion Olmos Dick (born 4 March 1993) is a Mexican professional tennis player.
+Giuliana Marion Olmos Dick (born 4 March 1993) is an Austrian-born Mexican professional tennis player.

-Olmos, who graduated from the University of Southern California in 2016, has a career-high singles ranking of world No. 343 by the Women's Tennis Association (WTA), reached on 4 March 2019, and a career-high doubles ranking of No. 7, achieved on 26 September 2022.
-She has won five doubles titles on the WTA Tour, as well as four singles and 11 doubles titles on the ITF Circuit.
-With her partner Desirae Krawczyk, she became the first Mexican player in the Open Era to reach a WTA Tour final at the 2018 Monterrey Open.
-In 2019, she became the first Mexican player to win a WTA Tour title, taking the doubles crown at the Nottingham Open.
+Olmos, a graduate of USC, has a career-high doubles ranking of world No. 6, achieved on 10 April 2023.
+She has won seven doubles titles on the WTA Tour.
+With her partner Desirae Krawczyk, she became the first Mexican player in the Open era to reach a WTA Tour final, at the 2018 Monterrey Open.
+In 2019, she became the first Mexican player to win a title on WTA Tour, taking the doubles crown at the Nottingham Open.
 In 2020, she became the first Mexican woman to win the Mexican Open, also with Krawczyk.
-In 2022, she became the first Mexican woman to enter the iop 10 in the WTA rankings in either singles or doubles.
+And at last in 2022, she became the first Mexican woman to enter the top 10 in the WTA rankings in either singles or doubles.
+She has a best singles ranking of world No. 343, achieved on 4 March 2019, and has won four singles titles on the ITF Women's Circuit.